RedHatNordicsSA/learnlinux/lab-0/README.md

 That was perhaps not what we expected.
 We got nothing.
 The reason for this is because files which starts with ```.``` in their names, such as .bashrc are automatically hidden.
 To show hidden files we need to provide an argument to the ```ls``` command.
 But what argument?
 Introducing ```manual pages``` or ```man pages```.
 In Linux, most commands comes with a so called manual pages.

 💥 Access the manual pages for the ls command.
+To exit the manual page, press q.

 Run below commands:
 ```